davidwisch/physicscode/site/examples/basic_arrays.markdown

 <a name="python-looping"></a>
 ### Looping Through Arrays

-The ability to iterate through an array is a usefull one.
-It allows you to quickly and efficiently traverse your data for analysis, sorting, or simply just for access.
+The ability to iterate through an array is a useful one.
+It allows you to quickly traverse your data for analysis, sorting, or simply just for access.
 The syntax for iterating in Python is fairly standard regardless if you're looping through a Python list, array, or numpy array.
 An example of looking at 2D data is also provided.

 #### 1D Data